Teoscar Hernández Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.
+- The Rays have a 3.79 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to surrender the fewest home runs in baseball (149 total, 1.0 per game).
+- Rays pitchers combine to allow 150 home runs (one per game), the first-fewest in baseball.

-- In his most recent outing on Monday against the Boston Red Sox, the right-hander threw 5 1/3 innings, giving up three earned runs while surrendering two hits.
+- The right-hander last pitched on Tuesday against the Boston Red Sox, when he threw five innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.